seetadev/Eth-Maintenance/README.md

 XMTP: We are implementing XMTP Chat for Machine administrators in a particular region with CyberConnect functions.
 Please visit the implementation link: https://drive.google.com/drive/u/1/folders/1sv4FCXvUhETwN7iRXy6nzBoFYsVO5Z-0

+Tableland: We are using Tableland for implementing incident notes maintained by machine administrators.
+Please visit Incident Notes powered by Tableland at the github repo link.